arnab132/Matrix-Multiplication-With-User-Input-Python/README.md

 Step 3: Take one resultant matrix which is initially contains all 0.

-Step 4: Then we multiply each row elements of first matrix with each elements of second matrix, then add all multiplied value.
+Step 4: Then we multiply each row elements of first matrix with each elements of Second matrix, then add all multiplied value.
 That is the value of resultant matrix.

 Sample Output